Nizam-ul-Mulk, Asaf Jah I: Nader Shah

-In 1739, from beyond the Hindu kush, Nader Shah started advancing towards Delhi through Afghanistan and the Punjab.
+In 1739, from beyond the Hindu Kush, Nader Shah started advancing towards Delhi through Afghanistan and the Punjab.

 Nizam ul-Mulk sent his troops to Karnal, where Mughal Emperor Muhammed Shah's forces had gathered to turn back the Persian army.
 Influenced by suspicions of the Hindustani party, Muhammad Shah refused to give command of the army to the Nizam, which was given instead to the commander-in-chief, Khan-i Dauran.
 The combined forces of Muhammad Shah and the Nizam were cannon fodder for the Persian cavalry and was defeated by Nader Shah's superior weaponry and tactics.
 The Nizam remained inert with a third of the army during the battle, likely hoping to take the places of his rivals at court.
-He watched the battle passively without participation, as he believed it was futile to wage a war against such a formidable foe rather than save himself and his men.
+He watched the battle passively without participation, as he believed it was futile to wage war against such a formidable foe rather than save himself and his men.
 He told the messenger sent by Muhammad Shah:

 "Whatever the king likes, he is free to speak and make orders, but he does not understand the art of warfare.
 The stupid fellows went to launch a campaign without order and discipline, and by their folly destroyed a force of 40,000...The king is angry with me for not carrying out his commands.
 The reality is they did not listen to my advice."

 Nader Shah entered Delhi and stationed his troops there.
-Some locals of Delhi had a quarrel and attacked his soldiers.
+Some locals of Delhi quarrelled and attacked his soldiers.
 After nine hundred of his soldiers were killed in a bazaar brawl, Nader Shah flew into a rage, drew out his sword from the scabbard and ordered a massacre.
 Muhammad Shah was unable to prevent Delhi from being destroyed.
-When Nader Shah ordered the massacre in Delhi, neither the helpless Mughal Emperor Muhammed Shah nor any of his Ministers had the courage to speak to Nader Shah and negotiate for a truce.
-Asaf Jah came forward and risked his life for by going to Nader Shah and asking him to end the bloodbath of the city.
+When Nader Shah ordered the massacre in Delhi, neither the helpless Mughal Emperor Muhammed Shah nor any of his Ministers dared to speak to Nader Shah and negotiate a truce.
+Asaf Jah came forward and risked his life by going to Nader Shah and asking him to end the bloodbath of the city.
 Legend has it that Asaf Jah said to Nader Shah "You have taken the lives of thousands of people of the city, if you still wish to continue the bloodshed, then bring those dead back to life and then kill them again, for there are none left to be killed."
 These words had a tremendous impact on Nader Shah – he ended the massacre on condition and returned to Persia.